 At a recent workshop, there was a participant in the group who had a propensity to scrutinize.
 He wasn’t exactly judgmental, but he could have been.
 He always asked clarifying questions.
 He often raised his hands to disagree and probe a point that had been made.
 He spotted typos and discrepancies instantly, and didn’t hesitate to point them out.
 And yet he never harmed the process.
 He actually enhanced it with his precision and perseverance.
 He wasn’t disruptive, he was a productive dissident.

 What was it he did that kept him from being disruptive?

 His intention was honorable and authentic.
 He wasn’t interrupting with questions in order to get in the spotlight or to fuel his ego.
 His “buts” were all tethered to sincere intellectual curiosity.

 He didn’t grandstand.
-No 3-minute preambles and questions disguised as comments.
+No three-minute preambles and questions disguised as comments.
 He asked simple, direct questions.
-When prompted, he was willing to reframe a slightly negatively-phrased question into something more open-ended, using “how might we…?”
+When prompted, he was willing to reframe a slightly negatively-phrased question into something more open-ended, using “How might we…?”

 He was willing to suspend judgment during idea-generating.
 That’s when judgment hurts the most.
 A little critical analysis around making choices is useful, but it can grind any idea-provoking session to a halt.
 He employed his critical thinking at the points where it enhanced the process, not where it slowed us down.

 He wasn’t a jerk.
 Too often judgment comes in mean packages with anger or contempt.
 You don’t need to be ugly to be deviant, you just have to thoughtfully express a different view point.

 Deviance has an important place in the innovative process.
 We don’t challenge norms without a little (or a lot) of deviant thinking.
 And the single best way to discourage inventive, out-of-the-box deviance is to prohibit disagreement and probing questions.
 We need a little clarifying, critical judgment now and then.